Profile

 - SLOW FOOD ARK OF TASTE FOR FIFE FARMHOUSE & ANSTER CHEESES

-Jane’s cheeses are available in local farm shops and on a good range of excellent cheese counters.
-She also regularly attends local farmers’ markets at Cupar & Bowhouse.
+Jane’s multiple award-winning cheeses are available in local farm shops and on a good range of excellent cheese counters.
+She regularly attends local farmers’ market at Bowhouse and also sells onsite.

 Scotland Food & Drink Excellence Award Winner, Retail Product, Dairy 2018.